hamid-rahbar/WorldEnergyDataAnalysisPython/README.md

         </span>
     </font>
 </h2>
-Please refer to the Python Code.
+Please refer to the <a href="https://github.com/hamid-rahbar/WorldEnergyDataAnalysisPython/blob/main/World.Energy.Data.Analysis.Non.Interactive.ipynb">Jupyter Notebook</a> of the project. <br><br>

 <a id="Importing"></a>
 <h2>